Scientific Hearing Aid Evaluation

 Better hearing in background noise is the top priority for most hearing aid users.

-By presenting 3D spatial audio through an 8-speaker array, in a controlled acoustic environment, HearAdvisor is able to critically assess the speech-in-noise performance of world’s leading hearing aid models.
-We also evaluate speech amplification in quiet settings, streaming audio quality, feedback handling, and own voice perception.
-To learn more about our scientific approach, check out the video below, or continue reading.
-Scientists should read our whitepaper.
+By presenting 3D spatial audio through an 8-speaker array in a controlled acoustic environment, HearAdvisor critically assesses the speech-in-noise performance of the world’s leading hearing aid models.
+We also evaluate speech amplification in quiet settings, streaming audio quality, feedback handling, and own-voice perception.
+To learn more about our scientific approach, watch the video below or continue reading—scientists should also review our whitepaper.

 Once a device is fit, we record that hearing aid in 72 acoustic scenes that differ in terms of the background sound (e.g., cafes and train stations) and talkers (number of talkers and locations).
-The scenes are created using a ring of 8 speakers with an acoustic manikin in the center.
-All testing is conducted in a custom-built test lab that is extremely quiet and all surfaces are acoustically treated.
+The scenes are created using a ring of eight speakers with an acoustic manikin in the center.
+All testing is conducted in a custom-built lab that is extremely quiet and acoustically treated.

 Metrics are computed by passing the recordings of all scenes through a model of the auditory system of an individual with the same hearing loss used to program the device.
-These numbers are reported on a 5 star scale for convenience.
-All metrics are combined to a single score (SoundScore) using a survey-weighted combination of values.
-Any device with a SoundScore above 4.0 earns the HearAdvisor Expert Choice Award.
+These numbers are reported on a 5-star scale for convenience.
+Any device with a SoundGrade of A earns the HearAdvisor Expert Choice Award.

 Deliver a better product with HearAdvisor.